No booking fees on the app

 York to Edinburgh (Waverley) train travel guide

-Taking the train from York to Edinburgh (Waverley) is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from York, you can arrive at Edinburgh (Waverley) in just 2h 17m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from York to Edinburgh (Waverley) is efficient and offers a scenic and comfortable experience.
+With frequent departures from York, you can reach Edinburgh (Waverley) in just 3h 29m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking